-Wombat is a single rack cluster from HPE based on the 64-bit ARM architecture instead of traditional x86-based architecture.
+Wombat is a single rack cluster based on the 64-bit ARM architecture.
 This system is available to support computer science research projects aimed at exploring the ARM architecture.
 Appropriate research topics could include, but are not limited to, functionality testing of research software and prototypes, power-efficiency evaluations, and efforts to improve the system software, runtime support and the programming environment for ARM architecture based systems.

 Please note that all published work related to Wombat should include the following acknowledgement statement:

 This research used the resources of the Oak Ridge Leadership Computing Facility, located in the National Center for Computational Sciences at the Oak Ridge National Laboratory, which is managed by UT Battelle, LLC for the U.S. Department of Energy, under the contract No. DEAC05-00OR22725.